 Bernice met Tamara.
 And like Lyudmila before her, the sight of Tamara’s dark head bent over her calculations, the raising of her gaze.
 From the very first moment Bernice met her, it was as though she was shot through with stars and joy.

 Tamara put the pouch under her pillow, missing her lover’s body.
-And she began to dream.
+Then, she began to dream.

 Let’s say, it took time.
 Let’s imagine the persistence of the dream, how repetitive, how she woke grasping for what she had learned she must do.
 Grabbing at pen and paper to jot the dream down before it slipped away, unaided as dreams are by the remembering parts of her brain, which had been resting while she slept, instead of grooving.

-But one day, before it was too late.
-She took the pouch to her old friend Lyudmila and she said, this must go to the Morning Star on the Lucifer 7.
+But one day, before it was too late, she took the pouch to her old love Lyudmila and she said, this must go to the Morning Star on the Lucifer 7.
 Does that make sense?

 And it did make a little bit of sense to Lyudmila, who had become a mother in the last few years.
 She looked into Tamara’s eyes and she felt the same old falling feeling.
-Lyudmila was never the kind to get hard or to put on armor.
+Lyudmila was never the kind to harden or to put on armor.
 She was not one to remember or dread pain.
 She knew it had taken Tamara courage to come back.
-And she accepted without questioning the love gift of the pouch.
+She accepted without questioning the love gift of the pouch.

 In the darkness of the Venera 7, the red bird birthed a small colony, integrating with the other medicine in the pouch, lighting the probe as it coursed through the void, feeling the dark matter, the map of the stars.

-She flipped the antennae helplessly into the hot mud and it sent out a message back to Nikolai and the Russian astronomers:
+She flipped the antennae helplessly into the hot mud, but not before she had sent out a message back to Nikolai and the Russian astronomers: